stenalrodrigues/Customer-Segmentation-RFM/README.md

 The dataset contains **541,909 transaction records** from a UK-based online retailer between December 2010 and December 2011.

 Due to the large size of the original dataset, the complete dataset is not included in this repository.
+A representative sample of the dataset is provided in the repository as Online Retail DATA - Sample.csv for reference and reproducibility.

+The full dataset was used for the analysis and customer segmentation results reported in this project.

 **Dataset Source:**
 [UCI Machine Learning Repository – Online Retail Dataset](https://archive.ics.uci.edu/dataset/352/online+retail)

-The full dataset was used for the analysis and customer segmentation results reported in this project.
 ---

 ## 🔄 Project Workflow